 There are multiple reasons why you may have a toothache, some of which are far more serious than others.
-Try to get into see an emergency dentist as soon as possible instead of waiting for the toothache to go away.
+Try to get into see a dentist as soon as possible instead of waiting for the toothache to go away.
 This can be extremely important if you have swollen gums, or throbbing pain, as there may be some type of nerve damage.
 As previously mentioned, if that is the case a root canal may be in your future.

 5. Chipped Tooth